RabiaMaqsood-01/Image-Embedding-through-CNN-Models-and-Stacking-Ensemble-Technique/README.md

 ├── requirements.txt                     # List of Python libraries needed to run the code └── README.md                            # Project overview, instructions, and visualizations
 ```
+The Embeddings.csv file contains learned image embeddings obtained by a trained meta-model on stacked embeddings from multiple CNN models.
+These embeddings can be reused for clustering, retrieval, or similarity tasks.

 ### Dataset
 - **CIFAR-10**: 60,000 32x32 color images.
 - **Source**: `https://www.cs.toronto.edu/~kriz/cifar.html`